Corning, Iowa: Points of Interest

-In 1996, Main Street Corning won the Spirit of Main Street Award, and in 1998 received the Great American Main Street Award from the National Trust for Historic Preservation's National Main Street Center.
-The Main Street program is a volunteer driven program.
-Main Street Corning volunteers have logged over 76,606 hours since Corning became an Iowa Main Street Community in 1990.

-The Johnny Carson board has restored the birthplace of Johnny Carson according to photographs.
-It is now a museum available to visitors.

-Roger Sorensen’s R&S Collectibles is also available to visitors.
-It is a museum full of classic automobiles.
-Years range from 1929 to 1985.

 Festivals

 Corning hosts Lazy Days of Summer on the last weekend in July.
 The weekend includes a BBQ competition, street dance, Doctors' Dash race, and other events around the community.

 Parks and recreation

 Lake Icaria is a 650-acre man-made lake, four miles north of Corning on Iowa Highway 148.
 The lake has a beach, marina, playgrounds, picnic shelters, cabins, primitive campground, non-primitive campground, and numerous nature trails.
 Lake Icaria offers great fishing with largemouth bass, bluegill, crappie, channel catfish, perch, walleye, and wiper.
 Boating and camping are very popular, bringing in visitors from all over Iowa, Missouri and Nebraska.
 A smaller lake, Lake Binder, is located one mile east of Corning and offers a quieter setting for camping and fishing.

-The Nodaway River has two tributaries that run through the area.
-The East Nodaway River flows through Corning, and the Middle Nodaway River runs four miles north of town and through Carbon.
+Two of the Nodaway River's tributaries run through the area; the East Nodaway River flows through Corning and the Middle Nodaway River runs four miles north of town and through Carbon.
 Both rivers are popular kayaking and tubing spots in the summer months and have river entry.